eclipse-kura/kura/_posts/doc/2016-05-16-kura-camel.md

 [camel-kura](http://camel.apache.org/kura) module.
 While `KuraRouter` provides a generic base for Kura routes, it doesn't rely on the Kura-specific jars, because of limitations of the Apache Camel policy regarding adding 3rd parties repositories to the Camel (like Eclipse Kura repository). `CamelRouter` extends `KuraRouter` and enhances it with Kura-specific API.

+In the near future we plan to migrate Kura related code from Apache Camel to Eclipse Kura, so all the code related to Kura-Camel integration will be hosted here under Kura umbrella.

 ## Maven dependency

 In order to start using `RhiotKuraRouter`, Maven users should add the following dependency to their POM file: